MurtadaAhmed/Google-Sheet-Custom-AI-Copilot/README.md

 1. You open the chat panel and select which sheets the AI is allowed to work with.
 2. You type a message describing what you want.
-3. The script reads your selected sheets and sends the data — along with your message — to an AI model via an API you configure.
+3. The script reads your selected sheets and sends the data, along with your message, to an AI model via an API you configure.
 4. The AI replies with a structured list of changes to make.
 5. The script applies those changes directly to your spreadsheet.
-6. If any formula it wrote is broken, it automatically sends a follow-up to the AI to fix it, then applies the correction — all before the response appears in your chat.
+6. If any formula it wrote is broken, it automatically sends a follow-up to the AI to fix it and applies the correction, all before the response appears in your chat.

 ---